mruehlemann/paat/README.md

 > phylocount<-t(as(otu_table(testdataset),"matrix")) %*% phylomat
 ```

 8. To reduce multiple testing burden and exclude low abundant branches, we define filtering thresholds.
 We want to remove all branches that are present in less than 25% of the samples in both groups.
-...Additionally, we filter out all branches with less than 0.1% mean abundance across all samples.
+   Additionally, we filter out all branches with less than 0.1% mean abundance across all samples.
 However, since we also do not want branches that are too broad, we also define an upper threshold of 50% maximum mean abundance.
 ```
 > presence_thresh=0.25
 > abu_thresh_upper=0.5